listx/listx_blog/code.md

 ### auca

-Auca (Haskell/Linux) watches for file modifications and execute a given external command.
+Auca (Haskell/Linux) watches for file modifications and executes a given external command.
 The name comes from a contraction of "auto" and "call".

 - [Git repository](https://github.com/listx/auca)